Unresolved financial issues can lead to blame, misplaced anger, stress and intimacy problems in relationshipsRelationships Australia

 When talking about good mental health, it's useful to see that good mental health is more a Continuum - with a range of variable stages - rather than just a single fixed place in time.

-Beyond Blue explains the Continuum example as 'where mental health is at one end of the spectrum – represented by feeling good and functioning well – while mental health conditions (or mental illness) are at the other – represented by symptoms that affect people’s thoughts, feelings or behaviour.'
+The national phone helpline and website Beyond Blue explains the Continuum example as 'where mental health is at one end of the spectrum – represented by feeling good and functioning well – while mental health conditions (or mental illness) are at the other – represented by symptoms that affect people’s thoughts, feelings or behavior.'

 Whether you’re single, partnered, married or somewhere in between, whether your family is biological or logical, there are ways to improve the protective factors around your good mental health.